IsmailGadraoui/label-converter/README.md

 ## Introduction

-Label Studio Format Converter helps you to encode labels into the format of your favorite machine learning library.
+Beewant Format Converter helps you to encode labels into the format of your favorite machine learning library.

 ## Examples